BlueBrain/hpcbench/docs/campaign.rst

 * **match** expects a valid regular expression

 * **constraint** expects a string.
 This tag does not references node names explicitely but instead delegates it to SLURM.
-Value of constraint tag is given to the sbatch options thru the *--constraint* option.
+The value of the constraint tag is given to the sbatch options through the *--constraint* option.

 ssh_config_file
 ~~~~~~~~~~~~~~~